Today is Day 51 since I started publishing a blog post every day.

-Not because it’s of a super quality – none of my blog posts is (poor me, ha!) – but because I strongly feel it’s the very first step to take to live our life to the fullest.
+Not because it’s of super quality—none of my blog posts are—but because I strongly feel it’s the very first step to taking to live our lives to the fullest.

-Seriously, everyone should master all the things in the post.
+Seriously, everyone should master all the things in this post.

 I don’t know if it’s good or bad to have this post among the popular ones.

 My intention was to help others be aware of negative thoughts.
-Then replace them with below:
+Then replace them with the following:

-I feel kinda sad this post reached the bottom of the popular blog posts.
+I feel kind of sad this post reached the bottom of the list of popular blog posts.

 Because I suffered from an inferiority complex for a long time, and this simple step turned my life around.

-I hoped others (who like me) achieve the same and free themselves from self-doubt, once and for all.
+I hoped others (like me) would achieve the same and free themselves once and for all from self-doubt.

 Maybe there aren’t many people like me…